I write articles about politics and world history. Check out my library or message me if you are interested in learning more.

-The core principles of Libertarian thought are that by maximizing liberty, be it personal, economic or cultural, society would allow individuals to take personal responsibility for themselves and act in any manner they see fit, as long as it does not impugn on anyone else's liberty.
-In essence, it is about maximizing freedoms for the individual and reducing collectivist controls, be they governmental, religious or societal.
-Modern Libertarians consider themselves "Fiscally Conservative", which means they believe in limited government and balanced budgets, and "Socially Liberal", meaning that what an individual chooses to do in their own lives is no business of the state, as long as it brings no harm to another individual or group.
+The core principles of Libertarian thought are that by maximizing liberty, be it personal, economic, or cultural, society would allow individuals to take personal responsibility for themselves and act in any manner they see fit, as long as it does not impugn on anyone else's liberty.
+In essence, it is about maximizing freedoms for the individual and reducing collectivist controls, be they governmental, religious, or societal.
+Modern Libertarians consider themselves to be fiscally conservative, which means they believe in limited government and balanced budgets, and socially liberal, meaning that what an individual chooses to do in their own lives is no business of the state, as long as it brings no harm to another individual or group.

 Where Libertarians differ more from the mainstream parties is in their focus on keeping a balanced budget, whatever the actual duties and purposes of a government may be.
 From a Libertarian perspective, taxes are seen as a way to confiscate the property of others, and must be kept to a minimum.
 However, in a functioning society, taxes are a necessary evil, and a government must fund itself somehow.
 As such, keeping a balanced budget is a compromise in the sense that a person will commit to relinquishing a part of their property for the common good in exchange for an agreement that the government will spend it wisely and responsibly.
 A budget deficit results in essentially one of two things, a future rise in taxes or a future cut in services to cover said deficit.

-One major criticism of small government Libertarians is that if the government is weak, people who form a minority group, be it racial, sexual or religious become more exposed to persecution and marginalization.
+One major criticism of small government Libertarians is that if the government is weak, people who form a minority group, be it racial, sexual, or religious, become more exposed to persecution and marginalization.
 The argument is that government serves as a champion and protector of those who form a minority against the majority.
 As convincing as this argument is, an examination of history will show that large governments are more of a danger to minorities than small ones.
-The most prominent example is perhaps Nazi Germany, which used state power to exterminate Jews, Gypsies, Slavs, homosexuals and anyone else that was undesirable to the "progress" of the state.
+The most prominent example is perhaps Nazi Germany, which used state power to exterminate people who were Jewish, Romani, Slavs, homosexuals, and anyone else that was undesirable to the "progress" of the state.
 Segregation in America is another example of state power being used to suppress the rights of a minority.

 If you've made it this far, you will notice that Libertarian ideology takes policy ideas from both parts of the political spectrum.
 It is this ability to appeal to both left and right wing supporters that bears the most promise for Libertarian ideas.
 America is becoming a more deeply divided nation, with extremist fringes gaining more prominence on both sides of the political aisle.
 This development reveals that a strong centrist coalition, focused on small, fiscally responsible government and open and accepting social mores could play a larger role in politics in the years to come.